Parrit/Parrit/README.md

 # Want to contribute?

 * We have a [tracker backlog](https://www.pivotaltracker.com/n/projects/1504460), feel free to pick up a story.
 If you want need clarification on it and/or want help pointing it, shoot me an email anthonydreessen@gmail.com
-* I need help with setup instructions.
-If you become a contributor or otherwise clone this repo, please document the things you had to do in order to make it work.
-I've only done it once on my machine and it was not a new image.

 # Set Environment Variables